Sea to Summit Trek and Travel Pocket Wash Review

 The pocket wash is mess free, think no exploding travel sized shampoo bottles due to changes in elevation or atmospheric pressure.
 I suggest storing them in a zip-lock bag to prevent any moisture from reaching the pockets, which would once again glob them together.
 Because these are dry leaves, the pockets weigh next to nothing, which I really liked.
 I am always trying to lighten the carry on load or my backpack weight when out on a trip.
 These pockets would work well in the outdoors if you are using a solar shower or doing a spot wash at camp.
 If using them out in the wilderness, keep at least 200-300 ft away from running streams to prevent polluting the waterways.
 Overall, the pocket wash did an effective job at washing my hair and body.
 I did not get the chance to try out the laundry wash or shaving soap, but would be interested to see how these are different that the hand/body wash and shampoo/conditioner.

-These pocket washes are extremely affordable, retailing at $4.50 for a pocket that contains 50 leaves.
+These pocket washes are extremely affordable and a pocket contains 50 leaves.
 For more information on the Trek and Travel Pocket Wash and other Sea to Summit products, please visit www.seatosummit.com or www.amazon.com/seatosummit.

 - * Phosphate and Paraben free